Monarch Butterfly and Pollinators Conservation Fund 2022 Request for Proposals

 - Habitat Improvement

-The Pollinator Fund will award up to $1.8 million in grants in 2021: up to $600,000 for Technical Assistance for Private Working Lands and up to $1.2 million for Habitat Improvement.
-Funding is provided by Bayer Crop Science, BNSF Railway, Shell Oil Company, Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service, and U.S. Forest Service (USFS).
+The Pollinator Fund will award up to $1.9 million in grants in 2022: up to $600,000 for Technical Assistance for Private Working Lands and up to $1.3 million for Habitat Improvement.
+Funding is provided by Bayer Crop Science, Scotts Miracle-Gro Foundation, Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service (USFWS), Bureau of Land Management (BLM), and U.S. Forest Service (USFS).

-All proposals must specifically address how the proposed project will directly and measurably contribute to the accomplishment of the Fund’s goals as outlined in the Monarch Butterfly Business Plan.
+All proposals must specifically address how the proposed project will directly and measurably contribute to the accomplishment of the Pollinator Fund’s goals as outlined in the Monarch Butterfly Business Plan.
 As such, all proposals must provide the number of acres restored or enhanced as a result of the project.
-Proposals must include plans to restore or enhance a minimum of 150 acres.
-Since 2015, successful proposals have included a median of 600 acres and an average of 2,100 acres restored or enhanced.
+Proposals must include plans to restore or enhance a minimum of 150 acres in California or 500 acres in all other eligible states.
+Since 2015, successful proposals have included a median of 750 acres and an average of 2,200 acres restored or enhanced.

 If a project is expected to benefit multiple at-risk native insect pollinator species, the applicant should list the relevant species and how they will benefit.
-Priority will be given to projects that benefit the monarch butterfly and one or more native insect pollinator species that are federally listed, candidate, or proposed native insect pollinator species or state-listed Species of Greatest Conservation Need insect pollinators.
+Priority will be given to projects that benefit the monarch butterfly and one or more native insect pollinator species that are federally listed, candidate, or proposed native insect pollinators.

 Each applicant will identify one category that best describes the project.
 The Pollinator Fund seeks projects in the following two categories:

-Applicants in this category must provide the following: 1) an estimate of the number of conservation plans to be created, the amount of acres to be restored or under improved management, the typical conservation practices to be implemented, and activities to maintain the implemented practices; 2) description of past projects related to working lands conservation, including any projects completed in partnership with NRCS, if applicable; 3) indication of the number of positions (in terms of full time employee (FTE) equivalents) to be supported by the proposed project; and 4) a brief description (no more than 250 characters with spaces) of how the project has been discussed with NRCS plus contact information for the relevant NRCS project partner.
-Contact information not included in the character count.
+Applicants in this category must provide the following: 1) an estimate of the number of conservation plans to be created, the amount of acres to be restored or under improved management, the typical conservation practices to be implemented, and activities to maintain the implemented practices; 2) description of past projects related to working lands conservation, including any projects completed in partnership with NRCS, if applicable; 3) indication of the number of positions (in terms of full time employee (FTE) equivalents) to be supported by the proposed project; and 4) a brief description of how the project has been discussed with NRCS (no more than 250 characters with spaces) plus contact information for the relevant NRCS project partner.
+Contact information is not included in the character count.

-Funding in this category will support on-the-ground work to increase the quality, quantity and connectivity of habitat for the monarch butterfly and other native insect pollinators.
-Up to $1.2 million is expected to be available for grants ranging from $100,000 to $175,000.
+Funding in this category will support on-the-ground work to increase the quality, quantity, and connectivity of habitat for the monarch butterfly and other native insect pollinators.
+Up to $1.3 million is expected to be available for grants ranging from $125,000 to $175,000.
 Funding will be awarded for projects up to two years in length following finalization of the grant agreement.

-Monarch habitat plantings across the breeding range must include at least one species of regionally appropriate milkweed.
-Monarch habitat must also include nectar plants with bloom times that coincide with the presence of monarchs in the project site area.
-To meet the nutritional needs of breeding and migrating adult monarchs, monarch plantings must provide at least three blooming nectar species (in addition to milkweed) during each of the following periods: spring, summer, and fall.
+Plantings must include at least one species of regionally appropriate milkweed.
+To help meet the nutritional needs of a broad range of pollinator species, plantings must provide at least three blooming nectar species (in addition to milkweed) during each of the following periods: spring, summer, and fall.
 Projects proposed to benefit other at-risk native insect pollinators should specify habitat needs for those species and how the proposed work will support their breeding, nectaring, nesting, or other habitat needs.

-- Restore and enhance habitat, with an emphasis on regionally appropriate milkweed and a diversity of nectar plants
+- A. Restore and enhance pollinator habitat, with an emphasis on regionally appropriate milkweed and a diversity of nectar plants.

-- Increase native seed and seedling supply, with an emphasis on improving the sustainability and affordability of regionally appropriate, local ecotypes (see Definitions section).
+- B. Increase native seed and seedling supply, with an emphasis on improving the sustainability and affordability of regionally appropriate, local ecotypes (i.e., a locally adapted population of a species that has a distinctive limit of tolerance to environmental factors).

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Pollinator Fund provides a list of recommended metrics in Easygrants.
 We ask that applicants select the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).

-- All proposals must include Acres Restored or Acres Under Improved Management as one of the relevant metrics.
-Proposals must include plans to restore or enhance a minimum of 150 acres.
+- All proposals must include Acres Restored or Acres Under Improved Management as one of the metrics.
+Proposals must include plans to restore or enhance a minimum of 150 acres in California or 500 acres in all other eligible states.

 - The starting value for all metrics should be entered as zero.